HackenProof Docs

 Open report:

 • New - once a report has been submitted it receives a New state.
-At this stage itโ€™s possible to delete a report, if you have changed your opinion.
+At this stage it’s possible to delete a report, if you have changed your opinion.

 • In Review - The triage team starts the validation process of the submission.

 • Need More Info - if the triage team needs additional details for validation they ask for it.
-If we donโ€™t hear back from you for more than 30 days, such report will be automatically closed.
+If we don’t hear back from you for more than 15 days, such report will be automatically closed as 'Not Applicable', but without reputation points deduction.

-• Triaged - once we approve the report, it goes forward to the clientโ€™s security team to fix the vulnerability.
+• Triaged - once we approve the report as a valid security issue, we forward it to the client’s security team to assess its severity and recommend a fix.

 • Paid - the company paid for the valid report to the researcher